 Art Moves

-Art Moves is our new and exciting music and performance residency series bringing vibrancy to the transit system.
-The program features a diverse roster of local, world-class musicians and performance artists scheduled to appear throughout the year in various locations, and onboard SkyTrain and SeaBus.
-Reflecting our region’s deep diversity, Art Moves showcases a line-up of multi-disciplinary talent that includes musicians, dancers, live painters, spoken word artists, magicians and more.
+Art Moves is TransLink’s exciting music and performance residency series bringing vibrancy to the transit system.
+The program features a diverse roster of local, world-class musicians and performance artists that appear throughout the year in various locations across the system, including Waterfront, Surrey Central, and Coquitlam Central SkyTrain stations, Lonsdale Quay SeaBus Terminal, Bridgeport Bus Exchange, as well as onboard the SeaBus.
+Reflecting our region’s deep diversity, and programmed with an intention of equity and inclusion, Art Moves showcases a line-up of multi-disciplinary talent that includes musicians, dancers, live painters, performance artists, and more.

 All performances are curated and produced by Laura Barron of Instruments of Change.